 Registered Nurse License Verification

-After successful completion of the training program, you will be entered in the State registry of nursing aides.
+After completing the training program, you will be entered into the State registry of nursing aides.
 To keep your certification you must complete 48 hours of continuing education every 24 months.

-When you are enrolled in a state-approved training program for prospective certified registered nursing, you will learn the basic skills needed to properly care for patients in care facilities and in-home settings.
+When you are enrolled in a state-approved training program for prospective certified registered nursing, you will learn the basic skills needed to care for patients in care facilities and in-home settings properly.

 All hospitals whether privately owned and financially supported or public hospitals paid with government funding must have a registry of nurses and Registered Nurse License Verification who work there.

-The registry is a list of medical employees and it includes the first name, surname, the place of employment, education degrees and certifications, and proof that they are registered with the city and county they are working in.
+The registry is a list of medical employees, including their first name, surname, place of employment, education, degrees, and certifications, and proof that they are registered with the city and county where they work.

 The majority of cities and counties in the Western World; United States, Canada, United Kingdom, etc. Use an online registration verification database through the internet.
 Some places still use the paper-based, filing, data system which is quite antiquated.